 📜 Introduction.

 Beijing, a city between tradition and modernity, was the first stop of my month-long journey through China.
-Visiting it felt like travelling through time: from ancient imperial palaces and millennia-old temples to sleek skyscrapers and high-speed trains.
+Visiting it felt like travelling through time: from ancient imperial palaces and millennial-old temples to modern skyscrapers and high-speed trains.

 I dedicated 4 days (well, technically 3!) to explore this incredible city.
 My flight was from Bari (South Italy) with Turkish Airlines to Baku (Azerbaijan), where I spent two days.
 Then, I continued on to Beijing with a night flight, stopping briefly in Urumqi, the gateway to China’s Xinjiang region.